vacu9708/Embedded-system/ARM architecture/2. Programmers’ Model/readme.md

 ![image](https://github.com/vacu9708/Embedded-system/assets/67142421/a8d11d29-e894-4dab-aa30-fa40bdaacdd0)
 ### Types of PSR bits
 ![image](https://github.com/vacu9708/Embedded-system/assets/67142421/62c15732-41b0-4431-8a3c-22fc6feb9cb8)<br>
+`Permissions`<br>
 - **Reserved bits**: Reserved for future expansion.
 Implementations must read these bits as 0 and ignore writes to them.
 - **User-writable bits(N, Z, C, V, Q, GE[3:0], E)**: Can be written from any mode.
 - **Privileged bits(A, I, F, and M[4:0])**: Can be written from any privileged mode.
 Writes to privileged bits in User mode are ignored.
 - **Execution state bits(J, T)**: Can be written from any privileged mode.
 Writes to execution state bits in User mode are ignored.
-They are always zero in ARM state.
 ### The condition code flags
-The N, Z, C, and V (Negative, Zero, Carry and oVerflow) bits are collectively known as the condition code flags, often referred to as flags.<br>
+The N, Z, C, and V (Negative, Zero, Carry and oVerflow) bits are collectively known as the condition code flags, often referred to as flags.
-The condition code flags in the CPSR can be tested by most instructions to determine whether the instruction is to be executed.(if else)<br>
+- The condition code flags in the CPSR can be tested by most instructions to determine whether the instruction is to be executed.(if else)
-#### The condition flags are usually modified by:
-- Execution of a comparison instruction (CMN, CMP, TEQ or TST).
+- They are usually modified by the execution of some arithmetic, logical, move instruction, or comparison instruction (CMN, CMP, TEQ or TST).
-- Execution of some other arithmetic, logical or move instruction.
-#### The flags can be modified in these additional ways:
-- Execution of an MSR instruction.
-- Execution of MRC instructions with destination register R15.
-- Execution of some variants of the LDM instruction.
-- Execution of an RFE instruction in a privileged mode that loads a new value into the CPSR from memory.
-- Execution of flag-setting variants of arithmetic and logical instructions whose destination register is R15.
-These also copy the SPSR to the CPSR, and are intended for returning from exceptions.
 ### The Q flag
 bit[27] of the CPSR is known as the Q flag and is used to indicate whether overflow and/or saturation has occurred in some DSP-oriented instructions.<br>
 ### The GE[3:0] bits